 Our study serves as a pilot that begins to quantify the benefits of storytelling in medicine.
 We propose that a more objective and validated study of Med Moth and similar storytelling programs in medical communities be conducted.
-Ideally, data should be collected across multiple medical and health professions schools for required storytelling events to increase sample size and generalizability in exploring potential discrepancies between regions and cultures.
+Ideally, data should be collected across multiple medical and health professional schools.
+Thereby, required storytelling events would increase sample size and generalizability in exploring potential discrepancies between regions and cultures.
 Future analyses should also assess change-over-time to identify the benefits of attending multiple events.

 Conclusively, storytelling events have great potential as curricular enhancement within medical education to help build resiliency and mitigate burnout.
-Medical institutions should strongly consider the implementation and evaluation of such a platform to produce well-trained clinicians who provide empathetic care while also finding joy in their work.
+Medical institutions should strongly consider the implementation and evaluation of such a platform to produce well-trained clinicians who simultaneously provide empathetic care and also find joy in their work.